QuinnBurt/hm08-qa-us/README.md

 Author: Quinn Burt

 Description: This project covers several pieces of functionality for the Urban.Routes App.
-It tests filling out the from and to fields, selecting the Supportive plan, filling out the phone number field, adding a credit card, adding a message to the driver, adding a blanket and handkerchief to the requirements, adding two ice creams to the requirements, and confirms the car search modal appears when ordering a taxi.

-Technologies Used: Primarily WDIO, an awesome package for automating web tests.
-The tests were performed on Firefox 122.0.1 (64-bit) and Google Chrome Version 121.0.6167.184 (Official Build) (64-bit)
+The tests range from filling out a field to ensuring the car search modal displays when an order is placed.

+Setup: Install Node.js and NPM.
+Deploy the Urban.Routes test server and replace the 'baseUrl' parameter in the wdio.conf.js with the test server url.

+Configuration: This project is configured to run the tests on Google Chrome and Firefox in headless mode.
+The url of the test server is included in the config for convenience and legibility of code.

-Instructions: Using VSCode or the terminal, navigate to the project directory and run the command 'npm run wdio'.
+Running the Tests: To run the tests, simply open the terminal and navigate to the hm08-qa-us directory and run the command "npm run wdio".

-Extra: There is currently a bug in Urban.Routes that I found while designing these tests.
-When attempting to order a taxi with the "Supportive" plan selected, the server responds with a status code of '500' and the error 'UnexpectedError'.
-As a result, I needed to add a section to my order test (test 9) that selected the business plan before clicking the order button, due to the site saving plan selection in the cookies.
+Test Cases: 1.
+Should fill the from field
+            2. Should fill the to field
+            3. Should select the supportive plan
+            4. Should fill the phone number field
+            5. Should add credit card
+            6. Should add message to driver
+            7. Should add a blanket and handkerchief to the requirements
+            8. Should add two ice creams to the requirements
+            9. Should display the car search modal

+Code Style: The project is written in Javascript, primarily utilizing the WebdriverIO package.
+A page.js file and helper.js file were created to keep track of selectors and hold useful functions used in several of the test cases.